denten-books/plain-text/5-surface.md

     and content of its discussion material.
 ```

-In other words, what the typist previously perceived as an ordered and
+Writing, which the typist previously perceived as an ordered and continuous
-continuous activity of writing one word after the other, could now be
-performed in a more disjointed way.
-The typist describes deriving delight from
+activity, she now performed in a more disjointed way.
+She delights in shaping
-shaping physical paragraph structure in ways that more closely match the
+paragraphs that more closely match her mental activity.
+Screens thus restored
-perception of his own mental activity.
-For the typist habituated to
-typewriters, the addition of the screen restored some of the facility with the
-word lost to the rigid mechanism that forced sequential, line by line entry.
+some of the fluidity of writing that typewriters denied.
+Writers could, for
-The author could now think two thoughts at the same time if you will,
+example, pursue two thoughts at the same time, documenting both at different
-documenting both at different parts of the file as one would on a sketch pad
+parts of the file as one would in a notebook.
+Not constrained by the rigidity
-or in a notebook.
-The author suggests that this new way asynchronous and
-multi-threaded way of writing better resembles the natural, spontaneous
-operation of the human mind.

-Interested in documenting such empirical phenomenological reflections of
+of a linear mechanism, they could move around the document at will.

-system use, Engelbart recorded what must count as some the most evocative
+Engelbart recorded what must count as some the most evocative passages to
-passages to appear on the pages of a NASA technical report.
-The "Results and
+appear in a NASA technical report.
+Its "Results and Discussion" contains the
-Discussion" section of the report contain the following anonymous
+following anonymous contemplation:
-contemplation:

 ```
 1B4 "I find that I can express myself better, if I can